Women's Health and Menopause

 -

 Elevate your expertise in caring for perimenopausal and menopausal women through WHAM, a comprehensive, evidence-based five-day curriculum led by nationally and internationally renowned experts.
-Gain cutting-edge clinical strategies, in-depth hormone science, and practical case-based learning—available in person or online with extended access.
+Gain cutting-edge clinical strategies, in-depth hormone science, and practical case-based learning—available in person or online with extended access to course materials for 11 months.

 • Live Online or In Person